dmei77/ch.mides.tools.docker.pandoc/README.md

 Build
 --------------------------------------------------------------------------------

+1. Install [Docker](https://www.docker.com) if you don't have it already.

-1. Check sourcecode from github
+2. Checkout sourcecode from github

-2. Open a shell and navigate to the rootfolder of project
+3. Open a shell and navigate to the rootfolder of project

    ```sh
    cd ch.mides.tools.docker.pandoc
    ```

-3. Run `build.sh`
+4. Run `build.sh`

    ```sh
    ./build.sh